liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/06-liferay-ui-standards/01-updating-the-end-user-app/02-clay-ui-updates/02-updating-the-edit-view.markdown

         <aui:button cssClass="btn-lg" onClick="<%= backURL.toString() %>"
         type="cancel" />

 The Edit Entry view is updated!
-The updated view should match the figure below:
+The updated view is shown in the figure below:

 ![Figure 1: The updated Edit Entry view keeps the user in mind, providing a clear and concise form.](../../../../../images/updated-edit-entry-form.png)